fengkiej/solar_system_model_threejs/README.md

 # Solar System Model

-The purpose of this project is to fulfill the [i]Computer Graphics Assignment.[/i] This project contain some Three.JS libraries.
+The purpose of this project is to fulfill the *Computer Graphics Assignment.* This project contain some Three.JS libraries.

 # To-Do List
 1. Rework Lighting and Rotation Animation